“An Outstanding Advocate”

 Daniel often acts in both civil and criminal proceedings brought under the Enterprise Act 2002 for enforcement orders against breaches of domestic and European consumer law legislation.

-Recent cases include acting as a junior (to Marion Smith) in a professional negligence action against a former employee of a magic circle firm and a commercial dispute arising out of a shareholder agreement and advising (as junior to David Brynmor Thomas) on matters arising out of a loan agreement and credit facility in Eastern Europe.
+- a commercial dispute arising out of a shareholder agreement and advising (as junior to David Brynmor Thomas) on matters arising out of a loan agreement and credit facility in Eastern Europe.

 Daniel is a contributor to Construction Contracts: Law and Practice Richard Wilmot-Smith QC (OUP) 2014.